StefRuseva88/StefRuseva88/README.md

 ### Software quality enthusiast 🚀 |  Continuous learner 📖 | Innovation seeker 🔍 | Curious mind 🧩

 <p>Hello!
-I'm Stefaniya Ruseva, a dedicated manual and automation test engineer with three years experience, specializing in e-commerce and web services.
+I'm Stef Ruseva, a dedicated manual and automation test engineer with three years experience, specializing in e-commerce and web services.
 With a passion for enhancing software quality, I believe excellence is a journey, not a destination. 🚀</p>

 <p></p>